madprops/huebot/README.md

 It defaults to tv, but image or radio can be specified too.
 It will show a list with clickable items and make a search query when one is clicked.

+>song

+Plays 20 random notes in the synth.

+>key

+Play's a specific key in the synth.

+>speak

+Sends a synth voice message.

+>think

+Gets a random shower thought and displays it in a chat message.

+>think2

+Gets a random shower thought and sends it as a synth voice message.

 # Replacements

 Strings in some cases can get replaced to certain things depending on the keyword.